carpentries/lesson-transition/README.md

 > [The Carpentries Workbench](https://carpentries.github.io/workbench).
 Once a
 > lesson is transitioned, it can not transition back.

-In general, therea are two commands you would want to use:
+In general, there are two commands you would want to use:

 | Purpose | command | effect |
 | ------- | ------- | ------ |